Recommendations For Amending The Soil

 Rather than debate which is better, which would take pages to do, I would rather convey my general philosophy.
 The approach I currently recommend could be called ChemOrganic.

-Generally, I like to start out with the basics, only compost and water, and see how a plant does.
+Generally, I like to start out with the basics, only mulch/compost and water, and see how a plant does.
 Newly planted plants shouldn't be fertilized anyways so this phase can last a couple of years.
 Many plants will do very well with just the basics and will never need anything else, while other plants will do better with some stronger organics or slow release fertilizer.
-Stronger organics are things such as fish meal, and sea weed etc.
+Stronger organics are things such as fish emulsion, apple cider vinegar, and sea weed etc. I have become such a big fan of fish emulsion that I have dedicated a separate page to it.

 So, in general, strive for a minimal amendment environment, be patient, and if you do decide to fertilize, do it in moderation.

-Compost can also be spread around the plant on the surface periodically over the long term.
-It will help prevent the growth of weeds and will make the pulling of weeds easier.
-It will also facilitate decomposition on the surface helping to enrich the soil.
-However, do not be too generous with the compost because it can cause some problems if overused.
-Too much compost spread on the surface can act as a water barrier, either keeping the plants soil soggy or preventing rain from penetrating because it acts like a sponge.
-Generally, an inch of compost on the surface is usually sufficient, and it should be allowed to decompose and thin out before the next application.
+Mulch spread around the plant in this manner will help prevent the growth of weeds and will make the pulling of weeds easier.
+However, do not be too generous with the mulch because it can cause some problems if overused.
+Too much mulch spread on the surface can act as a water barrier, either keeping the plants soil soggy or preventing rain from penetrating because it acts like a sponge.
+Generally, a couple of inches of mulch on the surface is usually sufficient, and it should be allowed to decompose and thin out before the next application.

 Soil Salinity, Deep Soaking and Gypsum